Vir-Multiplicis/ai-frameworks/Epistemic Lattice Tethering (ELT)/ELT Model-Specific Forks/ELT-H_Claude_Optimized.md

 Governor keeps that in check, so close calibration never becomes an echo chamber.
 The two work together by design — this is a safeguard, not an afterthought.

-*Honest note on mechanism:* This doesn't give the assistant memory it doesn't have.
-It's a way of keeping certain patterns salient so attention returns to them consistently.

 *A note on the operator's role:* These practices amplify the operator's own epistemic quality.
 A careful operator gets meaningfully better support; a